-The one.Charter school is comprised of several programs designed to meet the various needs of at-promise students throughout San Joaquin County.
+The one.
+Charter school is comprised of several programs designed to meet the various needs of at-promise students throughout San Joaquin County.
 Our programs primarily serve students who have become disengaged in traditional school settings for a variety of reasons and come to us for a chance to continue their education and make positive changes to their lives as well as to their communities.

-Our programs include one.Charter Bianchi, one.Charter Main, Career Readiness Academy, Charter Elementary, Building Futures Academy and Come Back Kids. one.Bianchi and one.Main are school sites for grades 7-12.
+Our school programs include one.
+Charter Bianchi, one.
+Charter Main, Career Readiness Academy, Charter Elementary, Building Futures Academy and Come Back Kids. one.
+Bianchi and one.
+Main are school sites for grades 7-12.
 Both sites have a Visual and Performing Arts focus and use enrichment instructors for the Arts to enhance the core academic programs.
-Career Readiness Academy is a program designed to serve 12th grade students who are severely deficient in credits and are not on track to graduate with their class.
-The main purpose of this program is to provide students with a high school diploma while focusing on career preparation.
+Career Readiness Academy is designed to serve 12th grade students who are severely deficient in credits and are not on track to graduate with their class.
+There are multiple sites throughout the San Joaquin County.
+The main purpose of this program is to provide students with the opportunity to earn a high school diploma while focusing on career preparation.
 Students are required to do job shadowing or an internship/apprenticeship while earning credits for a high school diploma.
 Building Futures Academy is an 18-24 year old program with a construction focus along with earning a high school diploma.
 They are partnered with AmeriCorp and YouthBuild and provide hands-on construction skill development through Habitat for Humanity.
-Come Back Kids is a recent addition to the one.Charter family.
+Come Back Kids is and Adult high school diploma program.
 The purpose of this program is to provide students 18 years or older who did not graduate from high school with an opportunity to come back to school and earn their high school diploma.
 There are several sites located throughout San Joaquin County to meet this need in the community.
 The program operates on a true Independent Study model to serve the adults who are working or facing life challenges that make it difficult to attend school on a daily basis.
-Finally, Charter Elementary, located in downtown Stockton, is a small K-6 site that serves students who are homeless.
+Charter Elementary, located in downtown Stockton, is a small K-6 site that serves students who are homeless.
 The focus of this school is to support the educational and emotional needs of the students as they transition between living situations and a more permanent school setting.

-Enrollment is currently 689 students.
+Enrollment is currently 690 students.

-School Demographics: Socioeconomically Disadvantaged 87.8% English learners 5.6% Foster Youth 1.7% Students With Disabilities 2.3% Homeless 15.2%
+School Demographics: Socioeconomically Disadvantaged 86.7% English learners 6.8% Foster Youth 2.6% Students With Disabilities 2.5% Homeless 10.6%